 Bjorn Pave is Senior Director of Information Technology at POPSUGAR, an independent media and technology company that provides women with highly engaging content and commerce brands.
 Founded in 2006, POPSUGAR is in seven countries with more than 75 million unique monthly visitors.
-Pave shared with us his experience of switching from Office 365 to Google Apps.
+Pave shared with us his experience of switching from Office 365 to G Suite.

 With the right tools, we created a better environment for inclusive collaboration.

 Fosters collaboration between offices.
 Our offices are in San Francisco, New York, Los Angeles, Chicago and London, and we’re able to function as one team regardless of location.
 Chromebox for meetings was an easy solution that let employees and contractors communicate with each other around the world.
 We insisted on providing video capability because communication can be subtle, and those subtleties are lost if team members can’t see each other during a discussion.
 Now, when our West Coast-based Shopstyle team checks in with the European team first thing in the morning, it’s face-to-face and personal.

 Saves 70 percent per year.
 Switching to G Suite saves us approximately $110,000 annually, because we no longer pay for upgrades or unused services bundled in enterprise license agreements.
 For example, Google Hangouts saves us a few thousand every month by eliminating the need for additional video conference software or traditional conference call lines.

 Google platform is reliable.
 An IT department’s worst nightmare is an email outage, or loss of work when a server is down.
 G Suite is cloud based and updates automatically, no matter how many people are working in the same document.
 Because of the reliability of cloud-based servers, my team has the bandwidth to focus on innovation, creating new solutions to support our growth and stay on top of our business objectives.